 Prerequisite: BIB 1303, 1304 and either BIB 4391 or consent of instructor.
-Three semester hours

 BIBLE 4321.
 INTERBIBLICAL PERIOD.

 A study of the background and texts of the Apocryphal/Deuterocanonical books of the Interbiblical period.
 Attention will be given to their relationship to the canonical texts.
 Fall, odd years.